cosmos/cosmos-sdk/docs/core/context.md

 Here is the process:

-1. Prior to calling `runMsgs` on the message(s) in the transaction, it uses `app.cacheTxContext()` to cache-wrap the context and multistore.
+1. Prior to calling `runMsgs` on the message(s) in the transaction, it uses `app.cacheTxContext()` to branch and cache the context and multistore.
-2. `runMsgCtx` - the context with virtual store, is used in `runMsgs` to return a result.
+2. `runMsgCtx` - the context with branched store, is used in `runMsgs` to return a result.
 3. If the process is running in [`checkTxMode`](./baseapp.md#checktx), there is no need to write the changes - the result is returned immediately.
-4. If the process is running in [`deliverTxMode`](./baseapp.md#delivertx) and the result indicates a successful run over all the messages, the virtual multistore is written back to the original.
+4. If the process is running in [`deliverTxMode`](./baseapp.md#delivertx) and the result indicates a successful run over all the messages, the branched multistore is written back to the original.

 ## Next {hide}